neurospin/fMRI_workshop/README.md

 $ cd fMRI_workshop
 ```

-Although not required, we recommend creating and activating a virtual environment before installing the requirements:
+Although not required, we recommend creating and activating a virtual environment before installing the requirements.
-The example show how to do this using Python venv module but you can use any environment package you're used to:
+The example below shows how to do this using Python venv module but you can use any environment manager you're used to:

 ```
 python3 -m venv tutorial